 Fuel for power mowers, toxic emissions, fertilizers and pesticides, water consumption, and your weekend time are all part of the cost of lawn maintenance.
 Hiring a lawn care service will save you the time and energy, but the environmental costs remain.

-Reducing the size of your lawn can benefit the environment while saving you time, energy and expense.
+Reducing the size of your conventional grass lawn can benefit the environment while saving you time, energy and expense.
 And the result need not be a loss in aesthetic appeal.
 Here are a few suggestions to help you reduce lawn size:

 During the first year, new plantings of groundcover will require weeding and mulching, but once established, little care is needed.

 Groundcovers need an edge barrier to contain them.
 A low brick or wood edging, or any lawn edging which cuts down a few inches into the soil will usually be sufficient.
 Your garden center can recommend local groundcover varieties and their characteristics for the perfect grass alternative.